blackberry/KaBoom/README.md

 ## Monitoring
 Exposed via [Coda Hale's Metric's](https://github.com/dropwizard/metrics) are metrics for monitoring message count, size, and lag (measure of how far behind KaBoom is compared to most recent message in Kafka--both in offset count and seconds):

+New monitoring metrics in 0.7.1:

+* Meter: boom writes (The number of boom file writes)

 Kaboom (Aggregate metrics--for the KaBoom cluster):

 * Gauge: max message lab sec